Fed cuts rates a 3rd time this year but signals likely pause

 The third rate cut of the year has partly reversed the four hikes that the Fed made last year in response to a strengthening economy.
 That was before rising global risks led the Fed to change course and begin easing credit.
 Lower rates are intended to encourage more borrowing and spending.

-Chairman Jerome Powell has said that the central bank's rate reductions are intended as a kind of insurance against threats to the economy.
+Powell has said that the central bank's rate reductions are intended as a kind of insurance against threats to the economy.
 Powell has pointed to similar rate cuts in 1995 and 1998 as precedents; in both those cases, the Fed cut rates three times.
 He and most other Fed officials credit their rate cuts with lowering mortgage rates, boosting home sales and generally keeping the economy on track.

 The Fed is also weighing the consequences of a decline in expectations for inflation.
 Lower inflation expectations can be self-fulfilling.
 This can pose a problem for the Fed because its preferred inflation gauge has been stuck below its 2% target for most of the past seven years.